Nyzhnie Synovydne: History

-The village is known from the 13th century, although the official founding date of village is 1691.
+The village has been known since the 13th century, although its official founding date is 1691.

-In ancient times through the village was a trade route from Kievan Rus' to Hungary.
+In ancient times, a trade route from Kievan Rus' to Hungary passed through the village.

 Until 18 July 2020, Nyzhnie Synovydne belonged to Skole Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
+The raion was abolished in July 2020 as part of Ukraine's administrative reform, which reduced the number of raions in Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

 Attractions

 The village has two sights of architecture Skole district: